ingewortel/negative-selection-2020/README.md

-# negative-selection-2018
+# negative-selection-2020
-This repository will contain data and code accompanying the manuscript "Negative T cell selection on non-random peptides promotes robust self-nonself discrimination".
+This repository will contain data and code accompanying the manuscript "Is T Cell Negative Selection a Learning Algorithm?".